miffili/miffili.github.io/README.md

-Landing page for my domain.
-This site will be online as long as the actual portfolio is still a WIP.
+This landing page is created to act as a placeholder as long as my Portfolio is still a work in progress.

 It is a simple site based on HTML5 & CSS3 and includes links to relevant online profiles.